2015 FIBA Asia Under-16 Championship

 The 2015 FIBA Asia Under-16 Championship was the qualifying tournament for FIBA Asia at the 2016 FIBA Under-17 World Championship.
 The tournament was supposed to be held in Bangalore, India from July 2 to 12, but according to FIBA's official tournament website, it is scheduled to be played in Jakarta, Indonesia from October 29 to November 7.

 South Korea defeated Chinese Taipei in the Finals, 78–69 to capture their first FIBA Asia Under-16 Championship after finishing second in the first two installments of the competition.
 Three-time defending champions China on the other hand managed to capture bronze against Japan, 80–58.
 The top three teams will represent FIBA Asia in the 2016 FIBA Under-17 World Championship in Spain.

 Qualification

+Allocation of berths

-Aside from the hosts and defending champion, each FIBA Asia subzone gets two berths each, except for the Central and South Asian zones that shall get one berth each.
-Rounding out the 16-team tournament are four berths that would be added to each subzone, depending on its teams' performance n the 2013 championship.
+According to FIBA Asia rules, the number of participating teams in the FIBA Asia Under-16 Championship was set at 16.
+The hosts and the defending champions qualified automatically.
+All FIBA Asia subzones got two berths each, except for the Central and South Asian subzones, which got one berth each.
+The last four berths were allocated to subzones based on their teams' results in the 2013 FIBA Asia Under-16 Championship.